researcher9999/seams2024-anon-submission/README.md

 # Coordinated online reinforcement learning for self-adaptive systems -- Submitted @SEAMS2024

+Tested against Java 17.
+The file run_experiments.sh exports the JAVA_HOME variable.
+May require adjustment.

 Requires a Python 3.12 virtual environment called venv_312.
 Source the venv and install the required Python packages using:

 pip install -r requirements.txt

+First, generate the Python classes from protobuf sources, using:

+bash compile_proto_python.sh

 Run the experiments using: